- Manufacturing Services

 By the same token, medical device companies should thoroughly assess potential partners, including their track record:

-Security policies can help ensure that medical device intellectual property receives the protection it deserves.
+Security policies can help ensure that medical intellectual property receives the protection it deserves.
 The right manufacturer will engender trust by demonstrating that they consistently achieve those high standards by leveraging all the tools at their disposal, from authorization to secure production stages to legal backing.